kaanklky/wiphat/README.md

 So please;
  - Do not write shortened code
- - Always explaion your code with comments
+ - Always explain your code with comments
  - Spaces > Tabs.
 Use 2 space indentation
 <br><br>
 ## Host It Yourself